All Episodes

 There was another reason also.

-Uh I rarely say anything uh publicly, and as a result, there's been a bit of a monopoly or oligopoly with respect to what's said about our lives.
+And as a result, there's been a bit of a monopoly or oligopoly with respect to what's said about our lives.

-All right, well, let's start early on then.
+All right, well, let's start early on.

-Well, it was rather simple story, you know, back in those days.
+Well, it was a rather simple story.

 And she couldn't raise us herself for a variety of reasons, so she asked her father to do it.

-And in 1955, she put all of our belongings in uh a paper bag each and sent us to live with our grandparents.
+And in 1955, she put all of our belongings in a paper bag each and sent us to live with our grandparents.

 What kind of people were your grandparents?

-Uh they were good, solid people.
+They were good, solid people.

 They came from very little.

-My grandfather uh could barely read.
+My grandfather could barely read.

-My grandmother had a sixth grade education.
+My grandmother had a sixth-grade education.

 And they lived in a segregated world, correct?

-Oh, yeah, that's you just said they had little or no education.
+You just said they had little or no education.

 Oh, they managed very well.